 - Opportunity Cost: By holding onto your options and waiting for them to increase in value, you may miss out on other investment opportunities.

-- Time decay: Options lose value over time, especially as expiration approaches.
+- Time Decay: Options lose value over time, especially as expiration approaches.

 - Volatility risk: Options are sensitive to price movements, making them vulnerable to market fluctuations.